portsoc/hangman-in-branches/README.md

 ### Handle server errors

+Indeed, we should not let the client know about the server's implementations.
+However, we should be able to handle server errors (e.g., errors connecting to the database) and display a meaningful message to the client.

 At the moment, the server (`server/svr.js`) responds with `null` if there was a database connection error in `server/game.js`.
+What do you think the client sees in such a scenario?
-You can see this by running the server without running the setup script or changing the database name in `server/config.js`.
+Simulate this situation by running the clean-up script before starting the server or changing the database name in `server/config.js`.

-We can improve this by sending a response with a status code of 500 (Internal Server Error) and a message to the client.
+We can improve the server by sending a response with a status code of 500 (Internal Server Error) and a message to the client.
 Check out [the server101 repository](https://github.com/portsoc/server101) for an example of how to handle errors.
-Remember that you may want to prepare the client in case the server responds with an error too.
+Don't forget to prepare the client for the case where the server responds with an error.

 ### Improve choice of databases